zdeluna/capstone-project/server/README.md

 content - The content of the message

+reply \*optional - The id of the message the user is replying to

 Requires a valid token of a user that is a participant of the challenge

 ## Update a challenge